Most Suitable Automatic Litter Box For High Spraying Cats

 WATCH MY CAT USING THE LITTER ROBOT

 If your cat is constantly spraying high inside the Globe you may need to clean the Globe a little more often than the average, which is once a month.
 You may need to clean the Globe 2 or 3 times a month instead of once.
 The unit is easy to wash, you just need to remove the Globe from the base.
 The Litter Robot consists of 2 halves, the Globe that is covered by the Bonet and the bottom.
 To remove the Globe is easy and you will be able to deep clean it on the inside to eliminate the urine smell.

 What about high spraying cats that beat the record high?

 If you have a cat that sprays super high, over 15 inches from the litter bed level, you can fix this problem with the above solution.
 It works!
-So far the majority of cats that spray high don’t reach so high but I know some of them do so I thought this was a good advice in these cases.
+So far the majority of cats that spray high don’t reach so high but I know some of them do and that’s why I thought this was good advice in these cases.

 Finding a litter box for cats that spray high is a hard task, but finding an automatic self-cleaning solution for high sprayers is a challenge.
 Thanks for reading!